 - A detailed statement of proposed research (two sides of A4)

-Applicants are advised to read the information on references provided by the Leverhulme Trust (Application Help Notes 2023) and ensure that referees are aware of the guidance provided in the Leverhulme Guide for Applicants to avoid having to revise references at a later stage.
+Applicants are advised to read the information on references provided by the Leverhulme Trust on their website and ensure that referees are aware of the guidance provided in the Leverhulme Guide for Applicants to avoid having to revise references at a later stage.

 (NB.
 If you are selected by the INT to be submitted to the Leverhulme competition, three references will be required at that stage, with a maximum of one from Cambridge.)